RedHatInsights/edge-api/README.md

      PGSQL_DATABASE=db
      ```
 ### Setup with Podman/Docker
-If you prefer to run the edge-app using containers, then you can use the following steps.You should have podman or docker already installed in your machine and a valid account account on quay.io
+If you prefer to run the edge-api using containers, then you can use the following steps.You should have podman or docker already installed in your machine and a valid account account on quay.io

 1. Clone the project.